CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch5.md

 #### -includerebootpackages

 Optional.
 Specifies by number the reboot types to include in the set of updates found to be downloaded and/or installed.
 Possible values are 1, 3, 4, 5.
-The values of 0 and 2 have no effect.
+If this parameter is not specified, only reboot type 0 packages will be included.
+The value 2 is never used.
 Multiple reboot types can be specified by separating with a comma.
+This filter will always be applied first.

+   **0:** No reboot is required - no need to specify on command line

    **1** : Forced reboot (update itself initiates the reboot)